gongahkia/huu/README.md

 The below instructions are for locally hosting `Huu`.

-1. Create a discord application here and a bot for that application.
+1. Create a [Discord application](https://discord.com/developers/applications) and a bot for that application.
-2. Enable the relevant permissions under the Bot tab.
+2. Enable the following permissions under *Priviledged Gateway Intents* in the Bot tab.
+    1. Presence Intent
+    2. Server Members Intent
+    3. Message Content Intent
+3. Enable the following permissions under *Bot Permissions* in the Bot tab.
+    1. Send Messages
-3. Create the supabase tables with the [`create.sql`](./src/create.sql) script.
+4. Create the [Supabase](https://supabase.com/dashboard/projects) tables with the [`create.sql`](./src/create.sql) script.
-4. Place your discord bot token, supabase URL and supabase key in a `.env` file within `./src/`.
+5. Place your Discord bot token, Supabase URL and Supabase key in a `.env` file within `./src/`.

 ```env
 DISCORD_TOKEN=XXX